GoogleCloudPlatform/fda-mystudies/Terraform/README.md

-# Heroes Hat Terraform Infrastructure
+# FDA MyStudies Terraform Infrastructure

 These directories define the entire GCP infrastructure app to run the Heroes Hat application.